gregwebs/blog.gregweber.info/posts/2011-06-08-high-performance-rb-part2.markdown

 Lately I have been working with [YapTV](http://www.yap.tv).
 They have been running a hybrid MongoDB-MySQL architecture.
 Originally MongoDB was used for write intensive data and to cache responses.
 But YapTV keeps getting more comfortable with MongoDB, and MongoDB itself keeps maturing, YapTV is now moving as much of their data storage infrastructure from MySQL to MongoDB as possible.

-## An ORM is essential
+## An ODM (ORM) is essential

+To save objects to a SQL database, we often use an ORM like ActiveRecord.
+In MongoDB we are supposed to call such a tool an ODM, where 'D' is for document.

 MongoDB is schema-less.
 The drivers do a good job of supporting schema-less data, which can be very important for certain problems.
-However, for most problems we can create a good schema for much of the data in advance, and it is essential for our ORM to enforce it to avoid type errors.
+However, for most problems we can create a good schema for much of the data in advance, and it is essential for our ODM to enforce it to avoid type errors.

+In a database with a schema, if you saved a string to an integer field, the database could either complain or coerce the string to a integer.
+Either way, whenever you read a row, you know what type the value will be whenever you read data a row from the database.
+Another issue with schemaless is simply mis-typing the key (column) name.
+If you have a field called `referrer`, but you perform a query using `referer`, MongoDB won't know you have done anything wrong.
+In a SQL database you will get an error on insert and on querying.
+An ODM can instead be the one to tell you about the error.

 As a Rails developer, I don't view this as a downside- I am already used to ActiveRecord enforcing the schema and business rules.

-Mongoid is a fast maturing ORM for MongoDB.
+Mongoid is a fast maturing ODM for MongoDB.
 It is suprisingly easy to switch code from the new ActiveRecord Arel syntax to Mongoid- Mongoid uses some aspects of ActiveModel, and maintains a mostly compatible query api.
 There are certainly some rough edges still, but it is a mature enough solution today, and there is a growing community of users.

-Sometimes you may need more performance than the ORM is capable of.
+Sometimes you may need more performance than the ODM is capable of.
 In my tests I found using the raw ruby driver to be 10x faster than going through Mongoid.
-It also uses cursors by default to keep memory constant.
-But you have to be careful, particularly on inserts because you will bypass validations and can end up inserting the wrong types.
+The driver also uses cursors by default to keep memory constant.
+But you have to be careful when using the driver, particularly on inserts because you will bypass validations and can end up with schema errors described above.
 I always start with Mongoid, and increase test coverage of the code in question before switching it to use the raw driver.

 ## Quick MongoDB tips